LordGauravB/FactDari/README.md

 # MemoDari

-A feature-rich application for learning through flashcards, powered by the Forgetting Spaced Repetition System (FSRS) algorithm.
+A feature-rich application for learning through flashcards, powered by the Free Spaced Repetition System (FSRS) algorithm.

 ## Features